thehappycheese/megalinref/readme.md

 # megalinref - Mega-fast Linear Referencing <!-- omit in toc -->

-Python module for converting between lat/lon and road/chainage.
+Python module for converting between lat / lon and road / chainage.

-Built in Rust ⚙️ for the mega-speed you deserve 😉
+Uses Rust binaries in the backend for the mega-speed you deserve :)

 1. Convert coordinates road number, carriageway and SLKs,
-1. Convert SLK observations converted into coordinates
+2. Convert SLK observations converted into coordinates
    - Previously I implemented a pure Rust server for this purpose; see <https://github.com/thehappycheese/nicklinref_rust>

 - [1.
 Development Progress](#1-development-progress)